 3. Inappropriate behavior can take many forms such as: slurs; jokes; derogatory statements; foul or obscene language; offensive clothing; nudity; leering; stalking; staring; gestures; pictures, drawings or cartoons; violating personal space by impeding or blocking another person’s movement or otherwise physically interfering with them; harassing photography or recordings; unwanted or offensive writing.

 4. This code of conduct is intended for participants at the Thing to respect other participants at the Thing.
-The gods and land spirits are also worthy of respect but their honor cannot be codified.
+The gods and land spirits are also worthy of respect, but their honor cannot be codified.
 Rather, the ritual leaders and vé keepers are the arbiters of appropriate conduct in the sacred space they are maintaining.
-If participants are not respectful of ritual or vé space by the keeper’s standards then they are in violation of the Thing’s code of conduct.
-Standards may include but are not limited to a ban on weapons in a véstead, nonparticipant observation of ritual, or a prohibition of touching idols.
+If participants are not respectful of ritual or vé spaces by the keeper’s standards, then they are in violation of the Thing’s Code of Conduct.
+Standards may include, but are not limited to, a ban on weapons in a particular vé or in the vé stead as a whole, non-participant observation of ritual, or the violation of a prohibition of touching idols.